pnnl/neuromancer/README.md

  ![PyPI - Version](https://img.shields.io/pypi/v/neuromancer)

 ### New in v1.4.2
-New feature: `GradientProjection` now supports updating violation energy at each gradient step, as in the original [DC3 paper] (https://arxiv.org/pdf/2104.12225.pdf).
+New feature: `GradientProjection` now supports updating violation energy at each gradient step, as in the original [DC3 paper](https://arxiv.org/pdf/2104.12225.pdf).
 See the full [release notes](RELEASE_NOTES.md) for more information.

 **New Colab Examples:**
 > ⭐ [Physics-Informed Neural Networks (PINNs) for solving partial differential equations (PDEs) in NeuroMANCER](#physics-informed-neural-networks-pinns-for-partial-differential-equations-pdes)